 The retired three-star U.S. Navy admiral and former congressman from Pennsylvania was the most recent entry in the race, jumping in on June 23.
 Sestak, 67, highlighted his 31-year military career and said he was running to restore U.S. global leadership on challenges like climate change and China’s growing influence.
 Sestak, who lost two runs for a U.S. Senate seat in Pennsylvania, said he delayed his entry in the race to “be there” with his daughter as she successfully fought a recurrence of brain cancer.

-President Trump is the clear favourite to win the Republican nomination, and there has been criticism among his opponents that party leadership has worked to make it impossible for a challenger, but he will still face at least one.
+President Trump is the clear favourite to win the Republican nomination and there has been criticism among his opponents that party leadership have worked to make it impossible for a challenger, but he will still face at least one.

-The former Massachusetts governor mounting a long-shot bid to unseat Trump in the Republican primary.
+Former Massachusetts Governor William Weld is mounting a long-shot bid to unseat Trump in the Republican primary.
 Weld ran unsuccessfully for vice president in 2016 as a Libertarian.
 He has been a persistent critic of Trump, saying when he launched his 2020 campaign that “the American people are being ignored and our nation is suffering.”

-(Reporting by Ginger Gibson; additional reporting by Joseph Ax; editing by Alistair Bell, Jonathan Oatis, Bernadette Baum and Leslie Adler)
+(Reporting by Ginger Gibson; additional reporting by Joseph Ax; editing by Alistair Bell, Jonathan Oatis and Bernadette Baum)